NeuraiProject/Neurai/doc/README.md

 ### Dedicated RPC Gateway on Port 19002

-The listener now embeds a JSON-RPC 2.0 micro-endpoint restricted to DePIN messaging:
+The listener embeds a JSON-RPC 2.0 micro-endpoint with a restricted DePIN allowlist.
+It is not the general node RPC interface.
+The allowlist includes the DePIN send/retrieve/status operations and is intentionally narrower than node RPC; consult the RPC help of the running node for its exact version.

-- Allowed methods: `depinsendmsg`, `depingetmsg`
 - Legacy plaintext commands:
   - `PING`: reachability test
   - `INFO`: token/queue summary